syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Editing.md

 * [RowColumnIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridCurrentCellEndEditEventArgs~RowColumnIndex.html) : Gets the current row,column index of the DataGrid.
 * [Cancel](https://msdn.microsoft.com/query/dev10.query?appId=Dev10IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true) : When set to ‘true’, the event is canceled and the edited value is not committed in the underlying collection.

-The below code example shows how to hook the `SfDataGrid.CurrentCellEndEdit` event.
+To hook the `SfDataGrid.CurrentCellEndEdit` event, follow the code example:

 {% highlight c# %}
 this.dataGrid.CurrentCellEndEdit += DataGrid_CurrentCellEndEdit;